jvanasco/imagehelper/README.md

 If you upload something via `imagehelper.saver.s3.S3Uploader().s3_upload()`, the task is considered to be "all or nothing".

-The actual uploading occurs within a try/except block, and a failure will "roll back" and delete everything that has been successfully uploaded.
+The actual uploading occurs within a try/except block, and a failure will "rollback" and delete everything that has been successfully uploaded.

 If you want to integrate with something like the Zope `transaction` package, `imagehelper.saver.s3.S3Uploader().files_delete()` is a public function that expects as input the output of the `s3_upload` function -- a `dict` of `tuples` where the `keys` are resize names (from the schema) and the `values` are the `(filename, bucket)`.